 The main characteristics between sensors and actuators can be broken down further into the following:

-- Electrical signaling – Actuators measure heat or motion energy in order to determine the resulting action.
-On the flipside, sensors work through electrical signaling to read the environmental conditions and perform their assigned task.
+- Electrical signaling – Actuators rely on heat (in the case of thermal actuators) or motion energy (in the case of hydraulic and pneumatic actuators, among others) in order to determine the resulting action.
+On the flipside, sensors work through electrical signaling to read and record the environmental conditions.

 - Conversion direction – An actuator converts an electrical signal to a physical action.
-A sensor does the opposite, converting a physical attribute to an electrical signal.
+A sensor converts a physical attribute into an electrical signal that informs the system of external conditions.

-- Inputs and outputs – Actuators track the outputs of machines and systems, whereas sensors look at the inputs from the environment.
+- Inputs and outputs – Actuators track the outputs of machines and systems, whereas sensors receive inputs from the environment.

 If you want to learn more about the different types of sensors used in IoT, take a look at The Top 10 Sensor Types in IoT and their Applications